All About Mink

 American Mink takes a look around as it hunts.

-Minks are not good pets for reasons such as:
+Minks are not suitable pets for reasons such as:

-• A Danger to Children and Strangers – If you have children, they will obviously want to play with the mink because they are so cute, or your friend may want to touch or play with the mink.
-When a mink bites, they tend not to want to let go.
-They can easily bite so deep it goes to the bone.
+• A Danger to Children and Strangers: If you have children, they will obviously want to play with the mink because it is so cute, or your friend may want to touch or play with it.
+When a mink bites, it tends not to want to let go.
+It can easily bite so deep that it goes to the bone.

-• Escape Artists – Minks are very clever animals.
+• Escape Artists: Minks are very clever animals.
 They are known to be escape artists.
-If you do get a mink, you must make sure it’s cage is properly secure in all areas, or the mink will find the weak spot and escape.
+If you do get a mink, you must ensure its cage is properly secure in all areas, or the mink will find the weak spot and escape.

-• Habitat – Mink’s natural habitat is by a water source such as the pond, lake, stream, river, and other larger bodies of water.
+• Habitat: Mink’s natural habitat is by a water source such as a pond, lake, stream, river, and other larger bodies of water.
 Their usual day consists of them hunting, marking their territory, swimming, and sleeping.
-They can not carry out normal daily activities while locked in a cage and may become more aggressive and unhappy.
+They can not perform normal daily activities while locked in a cage and may become more aggressive and unhappy.

 If you do happen to obtain a mink as a pet, please keep all of these reasons in mind.
-To find out if owning a mink is legal, check with your local laws.
-There are mink farms everywhere with the main goal of harvesting their fur, but just because they made it legal for the farm to own minks to breed and kill, that doesn’t mean they are legal for house pets.
+Check with your local laws to find out if owning a mink is legal.
+Mink farms are everywhere with the main goal of harvesting their fur, but just because they made it legal for the farm to own minks to breed and kill, that doesn’t mean they are legal for house pets.

 Are Minks In Danger of Going Extinct?

-American minks have unfortunately been bred for many years because of high demands for their fur to make clothing and other accessories for humans.
+Unfortunately, American minks have been bred for many years because of the high demand for their fur to make clothing and other accessories for humans.
 Sometime in the 1900s, they took American minks into European areas for mink farms to breed and get their fur.
-The American minks have made their way out into the wild in European areas and impacted endangering the European minks.
-American minks are not currently endangered, but the European minks are competing with American minks, mink hunting, and destruction of their habitats.
+The American minks have made their way out into the wild in European areas and endangered the European minks.
+American minks are not currently endangered, but the European minks are competing with American minks, mink hunting and destruction of their habitats.

 Overall, minks are beautiful and interesting to learn about.
 Here is a quick review of the facts you have learned by reading this article: